 One out of every 10 plants and animal species is expected to go extinct by 2050.
 By 2030, we may only have 10 percent of the rainforests left.
 Species-rich wild forests are being destroyed, especially in the tropics, often to make way for cattle ranching, soybean or palm oil plantations, or other agricultural monocultures.
 We are degrading the soil through overgrazing, monoculture planting, erosion, soil compaction, overexposure to pollutants, and land-use conversion.
-Growing global population, combined with growing affluence, is putting ever greater pressure on essential natural resources, like water.
+The growing global population, combined with growing affluence, is putting ever greater pressure on essential natural resources, like water.

 These are only some of the major and pressing threats for the Earth — and all of life on it, including human life.

 With issues like these looming over us, it comes as no surprise that Earth-friendly fundraisers are becoming increasingly popular.

 As donors become increasingly aware of their ecological footprint, they seek out and are more enthusiastic than ever about supporting environmentally friendly fundraisers and organizations.

 You can even take inspiration from the top 20 global nonprofits that are protecting the environment.

 We’ve compiled a list of effective and creative fundraising ideas to help you raise funds for your organization, while at the same time promoting the values of health, environmental awareness, community, and sustainability.

 1. Give it a Second Home